-Nature conservation is a major part of every day life in Namibia and is a concern not only for the government, but also for local populations.
-It was the first African country to include the protection of the government into its constitution.
+Nature conservation is a major part of everyday life in Namibia and is a concern not only for the government but also for local populations.
+It was the first African country to include the protection of the government in its constitution.
 As a result of this, communities are given the opportunity to manage the wildlife around them by way of communal conservancies.
 These conservancies, when placed in the hands of the Namibian people have created a deep sense of ownership, thus encouraging the people to use natural resources sustainably.
-It has also been hugely beneficial for the economy with 2009 generating $42 million Namibian dollars in income due to community-based natural resources for rural Namibians.
+It has also been hugely beneficial for the economy with 2009 generating $42 million in Namibian dollars in income due to community-based natural resources for rural Namibians.

 For a rather arid country, Namibia hosts one of the greatest wildlife populations in the world.
 Namibia is home to 676 birds, 90 of which are endemic to Southern Africa (13 are endemic to Namibia.
 It is also home to 217 mammal species, 26 of which are endemic.
 The “Big Five” which consists of the lion, elephant, rhinoceros, buffalo and leopard are found in different parts of the country.
 The “Big Five” was a term coined by hunters to encompass the most difficult and dangerous animals to hunt as well as the most desired trophies.
 Some people like to list the “Big Nine” which includes the hippo, zebra, cheetah and giraffe.

 Both species of rhino, black and white, are found in Namibia.
 The distinction between the two species actually has nothing to do with their colour.
-The white rhino gets its name the Afrikaans word ‘weit’ meaning wide mouthed while black rhinos have a hook lipped mouth.
+The white rhino gets its name from the Afrikaans word ‘weit’ meaning wide-mouthed while black rhinos have a hook-lipped mouths.
 Conservation projects regarding the endangered black rhino have been strong resulting in some rhinos being moved out of national parks and into communal conservancies.

 Namibia’s Skeleton Coast is home to around twenty-three colonies of Cape Fur Seals.
 The National West Coast Tourism Recreation Area has a population of nearly 100,000 seals, making this region one of the largest seal reserves in the world.